liammcnabb/spider-man-villain-viz/README.md

+# This repo is entirely written by Claude as an example of a workflow.
+Since I do not pay for any AI, progress is limited by the amount of tokens I get per month.

 # Spider-Man Villain Timeline

 A visualization of Spider-Man villain appearances across the Amazing Spider-Man Vol. 1 comic book series (first 20 issues).